AlistairBoettiger/Protocols/OligoPaintHybe.md

 2. allow cells ~1hr to attach
 3. Check cell density on microscope.
 Cells should be mostly confluent.
 4. Wash twice with 1x PBS to remove media and unattached cells
-5. Fix cells 10' in 5% formaldehyde and 1/2x PBT.
+5. Fix cells 10' in 5% formaldehyde in PBS.
 6. wash out PFA in 1x PBS.
 Cells may now be stored at 4C for a few days.

 ### Permeabilization